Boston Licensing Board reviewing Sons of Boston liquor license in wake of former Marine’s killing - The Boston Globe

 Advertisement

-According to records provided by the Licensing Board, Boston police cited the company for six violations of board rules including an armed employee without board approval and assault and battery with a deadly weapon on a patron, records show.

-During next Tuesday’s hearing, police will outline the reasons for the violations and that officers and any other witnesses can be questioned by the board members or the representative of the Sons of Boston.
+During next Tuesday’s hearing, police will outline the reasons for the violations.
+Officers and any other witnesses can be questioned by the board members or the representative of the Sons of Boston.

 Next Thursday, board members would then vote on what disciplinary action - if any - they believe should be imposed, which can range from one day to much longer periods of a suspension.